SoftUni-Internal/interactive-content/EN/00-Stack-and-Queues/02-Queue-First-In-First-Out-FIFO.md

 [video src="https://videos.softuni.org/hls/Java/Java-Advanced/02-Stacks-and-Queues/java-advanced-stacks-and-queue-28-Queue-Abstract-Data-Type-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

-- Adding an element to the the end of the queue (the bottom of the queue)
+- Adding an element to the the end of the queue (the bottom of the queue):

 [image assetsSrc="Java-Advanced-Stack-and-Queues-4.png" /]

-- Removing the first element from the queue (the first element is the element at the top)
+- Removing the first element from the queue (the first element is the element at the top):

 [image assetsSrc="Java-Advanced-Stack-and-Queues-5.png" /]

-- Getting the first element of the queue without removing it
+- Getting the first element of the queue without removing it:

 [image assetsSrc="Java-Advanced-Stack-and-Queues-6.png" /]